Rede Mulher: History

 With low IBOPE, Rede Record developed a project for a future 24-hour news channel entitled Record News, between the end of 2006 and the beginning of 2007.
 With the expansion of Rede Mulher into hundreds of Brazilian municipalities, it was defined that the broadcaster would give way to the new one as soon as it was launched.
-At midnight on September 27 of 2007, Rede Mulher went offline after the Realidade Atual program, when it was officially replaced by Record News with the exhibition of a countdown to 8 pm on September 27, when TV Record São Paulo turned 54.
-And so, the professionals of Rede Mulher were mostly dismissed.
+At midnight on September 27, 2007, Rede Mulher went offline after the Realidade Atual program, when it was officially replaced by Record News with the exhibition of a countdown to 8 pm on September 27, when TV Record São Paulo turned 54.
+After that, Rede Mulher's was mostly dismissed.

-Until the present day, Rede Record shows no interest in bringing back to Rede Mulher.
-Besides that the station did not mark a good IBOPE, however, both the logo and the name of the station still belong to Record.